lafrenierejm/checkmake/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

 ## Overview
-checkmake is an experimental tool for linting and checking Makefiles.
+checkmake is a tool for linting and checking Makefiles.
 It may not do what you want it to.

 ## Usage